 I throw this soup together so often when we're feeling under the weather or I feel any ulcerative colitis symptoms creeping up.
-The bone broth is healing to the gut and anti-inflammatory and it's a great way to get protein and vegetables into the kids and my diet.
-I've made it quite a few times on a whim on social media and always have requests for the written recipe, so I've included a version of it in my newest book (out in August!) and wanted to give you a version here today too.
+The bone broth is healing to the gut and anti-inflammatory.
+It's a great way to get protein and vegetables into the kids and my diet.
+I've made it quite a few times on a whim on social media and always have requests for the written recipe.
+I've included a version of it in my newest book (out in August!).
+Plus, I wanted to give you a version of the Whole30 Instant Pot chicken soup recipe today too.
 I'll have make it ahead, freezer, and slow cooker tips for it in the book too so stay tuned!

 I recently made it during my weekly Facebook Live – Tuesdays with Danielle, so you can watch me make it and I will likely answer any questions you have during the video as well!
 Scroll down to watch the video and find the recipe.